-Fig. 13-3 Car garage exit, area B, there is no visual obstruction to the general view of the site the present buildings facing the castle.
+Fig. 13-3 Car garage exit, area B, there is no visual obstruction to the general view of the site

+The study area in its current condition is not clearly distinguished by the public and private spaces of the present buildings facing the castle.
 In addition, the yard is open with no borders, which has been addressed in the proposed design by separating the areas of tourist activity and the movement of the site visitors from service areas as the garages, tickets booth and bus stops.
-Furthermore, a smaller upper garage area has also been
+Furthermore, a smaller